 It gets even more alarming when you discover that despite the unequal promotional budget assigned to the male and female sports, they are expected to bring in the same amount of revenue and because the females bring in less, this is used as a justification of unequal pay.

 This same conversation is had in the porn industry although with the sides flipped.
 The female porn stars earn more than their male counterparts because “they bring in more views” and this is used as an excuse for unequal pay in sports after all “the female sports bring in less view”.
 But this system is just as wrong in the pornography industry as it is in the sports industry.

 If the male porn stars are giving just as much promotion and marketing as is afforded to the female porn stars, then they have a shot at bringing in equal views and consequently earning equal pay.

 The same applies to sports.
 The female sports should be given equal promotional budgets and marketing strategies in order to improve the revenue gotten from these sports.
-With an increased revenue, there would be no excuse as to why they can’t earn the same as their male counterparts.
+With increased revenue, there would be no excuse as to why they can’t earn the same as their male counterparts.